TheThingSystem/steward/nodewiki/steward/Philosophy.md

 * is hardware-agnostic and device-agnostic

-* comes with a large number of drivers for several devices in common use in HA
+* comes with a large number of drivers for several devices in common use for HA

 * provides internal APIs to third-parties may write their own device-specific drivers